-The location of the famous full moon party; this is a Thailand experience marked on most backpackers’ calendars.
-Thousands of backpackers gather here for the party each month and by midnight the beach is packed with intoxicated, neon clad travellers.
-Though this insanely awesome party is the main reason to head here, and there are other more exciting and beautiful islands surrounding it, Koh Pha Ngan is more than just a party once a month.
-It’s a great place to chill, meet new friends and have a good time.
+The location of the famous full moon party; this is a Thailand experience marked on most backpackers’ calendars, potentially even an event that you plan your trip around.
+Thousands of backpackers gather here for the party each month and by midnight the beach (Haad Rin) is packed with intoxicated, neon clad travellers.
+Although this insanely awesome party is the main reason to head here, and there are other more exciting and beautiful islands surrounding it, Koh Pha Ngan is more than just a party once a month.
+There are jungle parties and pool parties going on all the time around the island, and there are tons of awesome bars and fun restaurants to hang out in.
+It’s just a great place to chill, meet new friends and have a good time.

 How to Get There